 Known as Kore in Greek mythology and as Proserpina to the Romans, Kore was the daughter of Demeter and Zeus, and, she is the goddess of fertility and death.

-As with many ancient Greek tales, the story of Kore is a sad one.
-Whilst out picking flowers in a meadow one day She was abducted by Hades, the god of the underworld, and as a young girl She was forced to become his wife, making her queen of the underworld and the goddess of death.
+She became the Queen of the underworld at a young age.
+Whilst out picking flowers in a meadow one day She was abducted by Hades, the god of the underworld, and She was forced to become his wife, making her queen of the underworld and the goddess of death.
 Her mother Demeter was frantic with worry and searched the entire earth for Her beloved daughter, eventually learning of Her fate from Helios (or Hermes).

 In an bid to force Zeus to demand the return of Kore, Demeter created a drought that claimed the lives of many victims.
 As the death toll rose Zeus finally sent Helios to convince Hades to release Kore.
 Not wising to loose his beautiful young bride Hades convinced Kore to eat the seed of a pomegranate, knowing that the enchanted fruit would compel Kore to return to him.